Year

 The project is the first step in major regeneration planned on both sides of the river around the Greenwich Peninsula and the Silvertown area of the Royal Docks.

-As part of this, the project has cleared many of the existing industrial sites, constructed new flood defences, and is creating new habitats to ensure a net-increase in bio-diversity across the area.
+As part of this, the project has cleared many of the existing industrial sites, constructed new flood defences, and creating new habitats to ensure a net increase in biodiversity across the area.

 Project milestones

-- Winter 2022/23: TBM turned around in Greenwich, tunnelling begins northwards
+TBM turned around at Greenwich, tunnelling begins northwards

-- Throughout 2023: further traffic and environmental assessments to inform opening user charges and cross-river bus networks proposals developed
+Traffic and environmental assessments take place to inform user charges.
+Cross-river bus networks proposals developed

-- 2025: planned opening for Silvertown Tunnel, including road user charging system and start of new bus routes operating
+Silvertown Tunnel opens, including road user charging system and start of new bus routes

 People who made it happen